 The course is offered primarily in person.
-Lectures will be live broadcast online as well as recorded.
+Lectures will be live broadcast online as well as recorded, however taking the lectures in-person is strongly recommended.
 The two midterms and the final exam will be in-person only.
+The laboratory (PHY 252) is also in-person only.